Not Quite Dead Enough (novella): Plot summary

 Archie has recently joined the Army and is now Major Goodwin.
 His high rank, as a rookie GI, reflects the fact that the Army recognizes and is making use of his civilian expertise by assigning him to domestic (counter) intelligence, specifically a unit based back in New York City, where Archie lived with his erstwhile boss Nero Wolfe before enlisting.

-Since most of his civilian investigations had been done with Nero Wolfe, the Army also wishes to have Wolfe do intelligence investigations, but Wolfe thinks he didn't kill enough Germans in the previous war and so is more intent on joining the army as a soldier, not intelligence officer.
+The Army wants to have Wolfe aid the Intelligence unit.
+Wolfe does not respond to requests, instead starts a program to lose weight and increase his physical strength.
+His goal is to enlist as a soldier while Archie is away.